-Gear Selector Switch
+Gear Selector Switch stalled on the left main gear.
 This prevents the completion of the electric circuit to the landing gear motor until the gear strut is within 3/4 inch of full extension.

-The gear indicating lights are located conveniently above and below the gear selector switch.
-The green indicating light (located below the selector switch) shows that all gears are down and locked.
-The amber light (located above the gear selector switch) is the gear up indication.
-The amber light will flash when power is reduced on one engine and the gear is up.
-The warning horn will operate when power is reduced (below approximately 12" of manifold pressure) on both engines and the gear is not down and locked.
+The gear indicating lights are located conveniently by the gear selector switch.
+The green indicating light below the selector switch shows that all gear are down and locked.
+The amber light above the gear selector switch is the gear up indication: it will flash if the power of one engine is reduced below 12 inches of manifold pressure while the gear is up and locked.
+The white light indicates that the landing gear is in transit.
+The gear up warning horn will sound when power is reduced (below approximately 12 inches of manifold pressure) on both engines and the gear is not down and locked.
 The pilot should become familiar with the gear warning horn to distinguish it from the stall warning horn.
-GEAR INDICATION LIGHTS ARE AUTOMATICALLY DIMMED WHEN THE INSTRUMENT LIGHTS ARE TURNED ON.
+GEAR INDICATION LIGHTS ARE DIMMED WHILE THE INSTRU-MENT LIGHTS ARE ON.

 The brakes are actuated by toe brake pedals mounted on the left set of the rudder pedals.
 Hydraulic brake cylinders above the brake pedals are accessible in the cockpit for servicing.
 Parking brake valves are incorporated in each cylinder and have two cables attached from the parking brake "T" handle.
-To prevent inadvertent application of the parking brake in flight, a safety lock is incorporated in the valves, thus eliminating the possibility of pulling out the "T" handle until pressure is applied by use of the toe brakes.
+To prevent inadvertent application of the parking brake in flight, a safety lock is incorporated in the valves, thus eliminating the possibility of pulling out the "T" handle until pressure is applied by flap control which has an airfoil shape.
+As an added safety feature, the warning horn is connected to the gear selector switch.
+The horn will then operate if the selector is moved to the UP position with the master switch on and the weight of the airplane on the landing gear.
+To prevent gear retraction on the ground, an anti-retraction switch is inuse of the toe brakes.
 Toe brakes for the right side are available as optional equipment.